 WPEngine – My Top Recommendation

-WPEngine is priced reasonably ($29/month) and leads the market in quality and features.
-They are fast with a built-in caching system, have a great backup solution, a staging server, security monitoring and remediation (they fix hacked websites).
+WPEngine is priced reasonably, starting at $35/month, and leads the market in quality and features.
+They are fast with built-in caching, have a great backup solution, staging environments, security monitoring and remediation (they fix hacked websites).
 Their support is fast and knowledgeable.

 If you’re changing hosts, you can use their free, automated migration tool to quickly and easily move your site to WPEngine.
 I use this to migrate client sites to my WPEngine development server.